Aaron Burr: Government

 Burr served in the New York State Assembly in 1784–85.
-In 1784, as an assemblyman, he unsuccessfully sought to abolish slavery immediately following the war, despite having owned slaves himself.
+In 1785, as an assemblyman, he unsuccessfully sought to completely abolish slavery through a bill that he introduced, despite having owned slaves himself.
+That same year, he opposed a gradual emancipation bill that would restrict the rights of freed African Americans, such as the ability to vote, intermarry, or testify against white people, despite these rights having previously been guaranteed in the Constitution of 1777.
+This bill was also defeated.
+Burr appeared to "have viewed slavery as a temporary condition of servitude rather than a status based on racial inferiority."
 He also continued his military service as a lieutenant colonel and commander of a regiment in the militia brigade commanded by William Malcolm.
-He became seriously involved in politics in 1789, when Governor George Clinton appointed him as New York State Attorney General.
+He became further involved in politics in 1789, when Governor George Clinton appointed him as New York State Attorney General.
 He was also Commissioner of Revolutionary War Claims.

 In 1791, Burr was elected by the legislature as a United States Senator from New York, defeating incumbent General Philip Schuyler.
 During his time in the Senate, Burr made several federalist enemies due to his beliefs, including his opposition to Hamilton's proposed financial system.
 During the 1795 debates on the Jay Treaty, Burr gave a speech illustrating his alignment with the Democratic-Republican party; he would formally join the party prior to the end of his Senatorial term.
-In Burr's last year of being a senator, he opposed Washington's foreigner policy in Washington's Farewell Address.
+In Burr's last year of being a senator, he opposed Washington's foreign policy in Washington's Farewell Address.
 Rather than trying to be reelected, Burr resigned from the Senate in 1797, after only one term.

 Burr ran in the 1796 presidential election and received 30 electoral votes, coming in fourth behind John Adams, Thomas Jefferson and Thomas Pinckney.
 He was shocked by this defeat, but many Democratic-Republican electors voted for Jefferson and a candidate other than Burr.

 President John Adams appointed Washington as commanding general of U.S. forces in 1798, but he rejected Burr's application for a brigadier general's commission during the Quasi-War with France.
 Washington wrote, "By all that I have known and heard, Colonel Burr is a brave and able officer, but the question is whether he has not equal talents at intrigue."
 Burr returned to the New York State Assembly in 1798 and served there through 1799.
 During this time, he cooperated with the Holland Land Company in gaining passage of a law to permit aliens to hold and convey lands.
 National parties became clearly defined during Adams' presidency, and Burr loosely associated himself with the Democratic-Republicans.
 However, he had moderate Federalist allies such as Senator Jonathan Dayton of New Jersey.